- Every city has its own one-of-a-kind offerings

 - A man in a chicken suit has made his mark and surf culture ties in with tacos

-Check out five more quirky things unique to San Diego:
+Check out five more quirky things that are San Diego signatures:

-A civic organist who gives free weekly outdoor concerts
+1. A civic organist who gives free weekly outdoor concerts.

 A public uproar broke out in 2011 when local leaders threatened to cut the city's staff organist, a position that's been on the payroll for nearly a century.
 Every Sunday afternoon since the organ was donated by sugar heirs John and Adolph Spreckels in 1914, a staff organist has stepped up to the keys of a 50-ton pipe organ at a pavilion in Balboa Park.